Webert10/Webert10/README.md

 - Hi Coworkers !!

-- Be welcome to a Data Analyst begginner Git.
+- Welcome to the Git of a Beginner Data Analyst.

-- It'll be a pleassure share every moment with you.
+- It'll be a pleassure share every moment with you here.

 - See you soon...